Dieter Brock: Professional career

+Winnipeg Blue Bombers

 After college graduation, Brock signed a one-year contract with the Winnipeg Blue Bombers and was a starting quarterback in 1975.
-Nicknamed "The Birmingham Rifle," Brock is only one of two Blue Bombers players to win back-to-back CFL Most Outstanding Player awards in the 1980 and 1981 CFL seasons.
+Nicknamed "The Birmingham Rifle", Brock is only one of two Blue Bombers players to win back-to-back CFL Most Outstanding Player awards in the 1980 and 1981 CFL seasons.
 In 1981, Brock broke Sam Etcheverry's 1956 record of 4,723 passing yards with 4,796 yards.
-Brock started his illustrious pro football career as a little used back-up quarterback for the Bombers in 1974.
-That season the team traded away their aging star passer Don Jonas to the Hamilton Tiger-Cats for the much younger Chuck Ealey.
-About midway through the 1975 season Brock became the starter and that resulted in Ealey being sent to the Toronto Argonauts.
+Brock started his illustrious professional football career as a little used back-up quarterback for the Bombers in 1974.
+That season, the team traded away their aging star passer Don Jonas to the Hamilton Tiger-Cats for the much younger Chuck Ealey.
+About midway through the 1975 season, Brock became the starter and that resulted in Ealey being sent to the Toronto Argonauts.

-In 1983, Brock was traded to the Hamilton Tiger-Cats for quarterback Tom Clements.
-This trade led to an exciting Grey Cup in 1984, as the Tiger-Cats and Blue Bombers faced each other in the championship game.
-Brock's Tiger-Cat team lost the game to Clements's Blue Bombers 47-17 and Brock ended his career with many accomplishments, but without a Grey Cup victory.
+In 1981, Brock won his second consecutive Most Outstanding Player Award.
+This season was the best statistical season in his professional career.
+On October 3, when Winnipeg played in Ottawa, Brock set a record for pass completions in a game (41), and placed third for most consecutive passes completed in a game (16).

+That year, he set the following CFL single season passing records, which have since been surpassed: